 There are also additional tunings are you will see later in this article.
 They can get very heavy sounding and are great for metal.
 At some point, 7-string guitars can have issues with low tuning.
 But it’s still worth experimenting with them.

 B Standard Tuning

 If you are familiar with a 6-string guitar, then you want to start with B Standard tuning.

 This will be the easiest way to get comfortable with your guitar.
 When tuned to B standard, you essentially have a 6-string model with an added low.

 You can still play anything you normally would on a 6-string guitar.
 But the low B adds so much more versatility and an extended range.
 The low B (your new 7th), is a fourth below the E which adds a wider range in frequency.

 To begin, tune your lowest string to B, and then proceed with the rest like you would a 6.
 You will now end up with your guitar tuned like this diagram.

 This is your modern 7-string guitar tuning.
 It is very popular because the intervals resemble that of a 6-string guitar.
 This allows you to play anything you normally would on a six, tuned to E standard.

 So if you’re just learning to play a 7-string, this is the best tuning to start with.

 If you have decided to learn to play because of a favorite artist, then you will be pleased.
-There are many well-known players who play this type of guitar in many genres.
+There are many well-known players who use this type of guitar in a lot of genres.
 Many of them use B standard guitar string tuning as their main choice.